[Interview] EU has 'zero incentive' to break open 'trilogue' deals

 "We need a central database for all the information on trilogues.
 Even we researchers struggle finding the information on single files," he said.

 Spokespersons for the parliament and council told EUobserver on Tuesday that work on the central database, which would cover the whole legislative process, was ongoing.
+A commission spokeswoman confirmed this on Wednesday, after publication of this article.

 A parliament spokeswoman said the three EU institutions have agreed on the content of what should be in the database.